Lansberg (crater)

 Lansberg is a lunar impact crater on the Mare Insularum.
-It can be located by following a line south-southwest from Copernicus to Reinhold, then southwest to Lansberg.
+Describing the rim, Thomas William Webb said that "it rises very gradually without, but is steep and terraced within".

+On the lunar geologic timescale, Lansberg is a crater of Upper (Late) Imbrian age.
 The crater has a high rim and a central mountain.
 There are terraces along the inner walls, and the tops have slumped to produce a sharp edge.
 This formation is not noticeably eroded, and there are no significant impact craters within the interior.

 The crater is correctly spelled "Lansberg", but has sometimes been written "Landsberg" instead.
-It is named for the Belgian/Dutch astronomer Philippe van Lansberge.
+It is named for the Belgian/Dutch astronomer Philippe van Lansberge (1561-1632).
+This designation was formally adopted by the International Astronomical Union in 1935.

-Lansberg is a crater of Upper (Late) Imbrian age.

 Approximately 40 km to the southeast of Lansberg is the landing site of the Luna 5 probe, and a further 60 km in the same direction is the landing site of Surveyor 3 and Apollo 12.